China's Real Estate Bubble

 myself away from Betty's coffee stall, the Pro Mujer

-experiences, I began wondering if it might just be time to change an age-old
+stories about their experiences, I began wondering if it might just be time to

-developed world - like Castlemilk, in Glasgow, where
+poverty in the developed world - like Castlemilk, in

-Chapter I).
-In Castlemilk, too, the recipients of
+encountered in Chapter I).
+In Castlemilk, too, the

 I heard how men were much more likely to spend their wages in the pub or the